Cellulitis

 • Periorbital cellulitis: bacterial infection of the eyelid and surrounding tissues

-• Orbital cellulitis: infection of the eye posterior to the septum; sinusitis is most common risk factor.
+• Orbital cellulitis: infection of the eye posterior to the septum; sinusitis is the most common risk factor.

 • Facial cellulitis: preceded by upper respiratory infection or otitis media